Does Car Insurance Cover Basic Maintenance?

 What's the Difference Between a Covered Repair and a Maintenance Issue?

-The difference matters most when mechanical damage overlaps with a covered event.
-A claims adjuster will look at whether the affected part was in serviceable condition before the loss.
-Evidence of pre-existing neglect, like a corroded battery terminal or a cracked belt, can reduce or void your payout, even on a legitimate collision claim.
+The distinction matters most when mechanical damage overlaps with a covered event.
+A claims adjuster will check whether the affected part was in working condition before the loss.
+Evidence of pre-existing neglect, such as a corroded battery terminal or a cracked belt, can reduce or void your payout even on a legitimate collision claim.

 Maintenance records shift the outcome in your favor.
 Receipts from oil changes, tire rotations and brake services show the vehicle was properly cared for before a covered event.
 National chains like Jiffy Lube and Firestone keep digital service histories you can print on request.